Barbie (media franchise): Web series

 Barbie: Life in the Dreamhouse (2012–2015) was the first Barbie animated series, airing exclusively on YouTube with 75 episodes.
 There were two TV specials which aired in the United States on Nickelodeon.

 Following the success of Barbie: Life in the Dreamhouse, Mattel developed Barbie Vlogs (2015–2022), a YouTube-exclusive CGI-animated series featuring Barbie as a vlogger either by herself or along with one or more of her family and friends.

 In 2015, the Barbie YouTube channel also released Barbie: Motion Comics.
 A web-based animated motion comic series composed of three miniseries: Be Super (inspired by Barbie in Princess Power), Raise Your Voice (inspired by Barbie in Rock 'N Royals), and Puppy Adventures (inspired by Barbie & Her Sisters in The Great Puppy Adventure).

-Barbie Dreamtopia is a web-exclusive franchise that began in January 2016 with a release of 2-minute to 4-minute shorts on YouTube.
+Barbie Dreamtopia is a web-exclusive franchise that began in January 2016 with the release of 2-minute to 4-minute shorts on YouTube.
 Mattel then released a 44-minute television special (airing on television in 5 countries), one web special, and an initially-exclusive YouTube Kids series with 26 episodes.
-The latter was published on YouTube from November 5, 2017 to April 1, 2018 and aired as a traditional television series in over 6 countries.
+The latter was published on YouTube from November 5, 2017, to April 1, 2018, and aired as a traditional television series in over 6 countries.

 Barbie 3D Dreamworld is a YouTube-exclusive web series franchise created by Ireland-based Relish Studios.
-The first episode released on January 25, 2021.
+The first episode was released on January 25, 2021.
 The series takes place within the doll world.
-Each season varies from 4-8 episodes in total, with each individual episode lasting around 3-4 minutes on average.
+Each season varies from 4-8 episodes in total, with each individual episode lasting around 3–4 minutes on average.
 It is composed of several different miniseries, which include: Barbie: Fashion Fun, Barbie and the Nutcracker, Barbie: Dream Magic, Barbie: Camp Sister Switch, and Barbie: Return to Dreamtopia, among others.

-Barbie: Life in the City is a YouTube-exclusive web series which debuted on September 15, 2022, focusing on Barbie "Brooklyn" Roberts and expanding her character to emphasize her role and prominence within the brand.
+Barbie: Life in the City is a YouTube-exclusive web series that debuted on September 15, 2022, focusing on Barbie "Brooklyn" Roberts and expanding her character to emphasize her role and prominence within the brand.